 Expression of the energy performance of a building (point 1, paragraph 2 & new point 2a)

 The revised second paragraph of point 1 intends to make clear that the common numeric indicator to express the energy performance of a building is based on primary energy use and is expressed in kWh/(m².y).
+The primary energy use is not further specified, but the third paragraph makes a reference to overarching standards which provide further guidance how to account non-renewable, renewable and total primary energy.
+This makes the obligation more flexible, for instance Member States may use common non-renewable energy accounting (default option in the overarching standard and required for the cost-optimal evaluation) for most of energy carriers but may consider total primary energy for biofuels, which present difficulty, because very small non-renewable primary energy factor of biofuels may lead to wasteful use of a limited recourses.
 The new point 2a allows additional indicators to be considered.
 Using additional indicators to describe the energy performance of a building could provide a more precise picture of the impact of various measures on energy performance.
 These indicators, are already in place in many Member States and might refer to greenhouse gas emissions produced (and could be expressed in kgCO2eq /(m².y)), to the share of renewable primary energy use, etc.

 It also has to be noted that according to Article 11 of the EPBD, the Energy Performance Certificate has to include the energy performance of a building and may also include additional information, such as the annual energy consumption or the percentage of energy from renewable sources in the total energy consumption.
 The revised second paragraph of point 1 of Annex I takes note of that by requiring that the energy performance of a building, including the calculation methodology and the numeric indicators refer to both Energy Performance Certificates and compliance with minimum energy performance requirements.